Quantum Monte Carlo study of superconductivity in rhombohedral trilayer graphene under an electric field

-The negative value of the NN spin correlation indicates that the system has an AFM fluctuation with a perpendicular electric field, as suggested by Fig. \ref{Magnetic}(a).
-In Figures. \ref{Magnetic}(b), (c) and (d), one can see that the amplitude of spin correlations are gradually suppressed with increasing $\varepsilon$ , but this suppression is rather weak even at $\varepsilon$ = 1.0.
-This result demonstrates that AFM fluctuation is robust under a perpendicular electric field, which is consistent with the nearly overlapped curves of the spin structure factor in Fig. \ref{Magnetic}(a).
+where the vectors $\delta_\textbf{l} (\textbf{l} = 1 - 3)$ denote the nearest neighbor (NN) intersublattice connections and the $d$ or $d^{\prime}$ denotes the sublattice index of these nearest neighbor sites and they always have opposite values.
+The negative value of the NN spin correlation indicates that the system has an AFM fluctuation with a perpendicular electric field, consistent with the conclusion of Fig. \ref{Magnetic}(a).
+The trend of NN spin correlation in Fig. \ref{Magnetic}(b) suggests that the amplitudes of spin correlations are gradually suppressed with increasing $\varepsilon$, but the suppression is rather weak even at $\varepsilon = 1.0$.
+This result demonstrates that AFM fluctuation is always the dominant magnetic fluctuation, which is consistent with the spin structure factor in Fig. \ref{Magnetic}(a).
 Moreover, the first layer and third layer have a similar upward trend, while the second layer only fluctuates.
 The layer symmetry is broken by the electric field as observed from the averaged electron density of each layer$\langle n \rangle$ shown in the inset of Fig. \ref{Magnetic}(a).
-The doping density of electrons in the first layer is the same as the doping density of holes in the third layer, resulting in their similar behaviour, but the second layer remains half filled.
+The doping density of electrons in the first layer is the same as the doping density of holes in the third layer, resulting in their similar behavior, but the second layer remains half filled.